 Commentary.
 Clustering subdivision development near water and sewer lines will reduce the overall cost of water and sewer to the taxpayers of the Town.

-Principle 7: Create high quality business development zones in the Town

-Commentary.
-The 1998 Zoning Map did not provide a site for locating high end office, research and technology development.
-This district should be located near the current industrial zones and should be compatible with surrounding residential development.
-The district should encourage high quality business development with minimal environmental impacts.
-The Town needs additional business development to diversify the economy.
-In addition, expanding business development will strengthen the tax base to handle the continued growth of residential development.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Zoning Districts

 Establishment of zoning districts.
 The Town of Sorrento is hereby divided into zoning districts.
 These districts are necessary to promote compatible uses within districts, to serve the other purposes of this ordinance as detailed in Section 17-201(A): Legislative intent, and to implement the principles and policies outlined in Section 17-201(G): Guiding principles and policies.